-The Company's principal and material property is its 44% interest in the Juanicipio Joint Venture, an exploration and development project (the "Juanicipio Project") located in Mexico.
-Although a formal production decision has not been made on the Juanicipio project, on October 28, 2013, underground development commenced and has been ongoing since, along with continued exploration drilling on the property.
-The Company's share of Juanicipio exploration and development costs are funded primarily through its 44% interest in Minera Juanicipio, and to a lesser extent, costs are incurred directly by MAG related to project oversight (of the ongoing development and of the field and drilling programs executed).
+The exploration, development and construction of the Juanicipio Project are all being carried out by the project operator, Fresnillo, although MAG participates in meetings of both the board of directors of Minera Juanicipio and its technical committee.
+The Company's share of Juanicipio Project costs are funded primarily through its 44% interest in Minera Juanicipio, and to a lesser extent, costs are incurred directly by MAG related to monitoring the project including its ongoing development and the field work and drilling programs.